-Completion of a medical certificate is prohibited if the birth fact was outside a medical institution, except for the cases when a person with an independent medical practice assisted the childbirth outside a medical institution.
-At the same time, it is not allowed to establish the fact of birth in absentia the medical person (doctor, midwife, nurse).
+Filling in a medical certificate is prohibited if the birth fact was outside a medical institution, except for the cases when a person with an independent medical practice assisted the childbirth outside a medical institution.
+At the same time, it is not allowed to confirm the fact of birth in the absence of the medical person (doctor, midwife, nurse) without the confirmation of the doctor.

-Also, according to the amendment to the order of the two ministers, the obligation to send the certificate falls on the institutions providing perinatal or neonatal intensive care services, where the transfer/refferal of mother and/or newborn/stillborn from an institution that does not belong to a maternity hospital or other any other places where the demographic event occurred.
+Also, according to the amendment to the order of the two ministers, the obligation to send the certificate falls on the institutions providing perinatal or neonatal intensive care services, where the transfer/referral of mother and/or newborn/stillborn from an institution that does not belong to a maternity hospital or any other places where the birth occurred.

-A head of a medical institution authorizes a person/persons to fill in a medical certificate in the medical institution.
+The head of a medical institution authorizes a person/persons to fill in a medical certificate in the medical institution.

-In case of a stillbirth only a medical birth certificate is filled, indicating the relevant status.
-In case of errors in a certificate, a medical institution is obliged to make necessary corrections and send the new certificate to the PSDA.
+In the case of a stillbirth, only a medical birth certificate is filled, indicating the relevant status.
+In case of errors in a certificate, a medical institution is obliged to make necessary corrections and send the edited certificate to the PSDA.